dansantinojones/the-kitbag/README.md

 <br>

 ### **Social Media Marketing**<br>
 Social media marketing will be integral to the success of The Kitbag.
 The most popular platform for social media marketing is Facebook: [The Kitbag Facebook](https://www.facebook.com/profile.php?id=100091983074101).
 This platform provides a link to the website, contact details and opening times.
 The social media accounts will be used to create interactive posts promoting new stock and encouraging sign-ups, driving traffic to the website and encouraging two-way communication.
-Once the page is established, paid ads will be considered to directly reach the target market.

 ![](/media/facebook-page.png)
 ![](/media/facebook-post.jpg)